okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 One more difference I am going to mention here is the amount of data being processed at a single time.
-In the operational systems only small amount of data is required to complete desired operaton.
+In the operational systems only small amount of data is required to complete desired operation.
 For example: change of client's address (client's identification and new address), budget expense (budget line and the expended amount).
 In the analytical system large amount of data has to be "touched" to answer analysts question: "what was the spending by country?"